What will the mystery SpaceX riders experience on their trip to the moon?

 Sure, the first private citizens to orbit the moon next year on board the SpaceX Dragon will be trained astronauts by then, but for the "astronomical" price they're paying, you could also call them cash-tronauts.

-According to CEO Elon Musk, the two mystery ticket holders have already paid a significant deposit for their trip, which should last about a week and log as much as 400,000 miles aboard the automated spacecraft.
+According to CEO Elon Musk, the two mystery ticket holders have already paid a significant deposit for their trip, which should last about a week and log hundreds of thousands of miles aboard the automated spacecraft.

 Musk did not comment on the ticket price, but said it was comparable to a crewed mission to the International Space Station.
 NASA currently pays sound $80 million for one seat on board a Russian Soyuz rocket.